sherpal8/fe-nc-news-react/README.md

 Licence: Standard MIT

 Brief description:
 This is `fe-nc-news-react`.
 It is the frontend interface for a prior backend project titled `be-nc-news-sherpal`.
 This is a social news aggregation, web content rating, and discussion website.
 It is not too dissimilar to Reddit.
+In essence, it is a news app.

 At the top right, you will note that you are logged in by default as username `jessjelly`.